choiszt/choiszt/README.md

 I am a 4th-year student at BUPT as an Artificial Intelligence Major.

-🔭 Recently I'm focusing on Scene Graph Generation and Generalist Models for Embodied Agent.
+🔭 Recently I'm focusing on Generalist Embodied Agent.

 **🌟 My goal is to make an AI agent 🤖 behave like human, thereby helping others lead better lives.**